 Of course, the low epidemiological standards of this study prevent us from drawing any conclusions, but these findings are interesting, to say the least.

 Another study revealed that Lion's mane mushroom has potent antineoplastic properties due to its rich content in anti-cancer ingredients.
 Moreover, a review study revealed that patients with colorectal cancer had a 59% reduction in the incidence of lung metastasis af ter taking Lion's mane mushroom.

 This mushroom has an outstanding ability to optimize the immune system.
 In fact, some experts believe turkey tail can lower the risk of some cancers by eradicating reactive oxygen species (ROS).

 While all of this may sound amazing, we highly recommend that you do not stop taking your anticancer treatment.
 These mushrooms are not approved for the treatment of any type of cancer.
-They may be great for boosting immune function; however, they are in no way a replacement for conventional cancer treatment.
+They may be great for boosting immune function; way a replacement for conventional cancer treatment.

 Cordyceps is the right fungus for you if your immune system is not functioning properly.
-It is a stimulant substance that increases your energy levels and libido.
+It is a stimulating substance that increases your energy levels and libido.

 It is without a doubt one of the best mushrooms to boost your immune system and promote other bodily functions.